Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 First, we have to run our migration script.
 This is a command that will migrate our local database schema to our Heroku PostgreSQL database.
 To do this, we navigate to <strong> src/persist/resources/migrations </strong> directory.
 Once we are there, there should be a couple of SQL files.
-These SQL files are what will migrate our local database to our Heroku postgresql database.
+These SQL files are what will migrate our local database to our Heroku
+PostgreSQL database.
 To do this we run the command:
 ```shell
 heroku pg:psql
 ```